(Cabernet Sauvignon 85%, Cabernet Franc 7%, Merlot 6% & Malbec 2%)

 In a handful of specific vineyards, we explore the absolute limits of quality with no consideration to cost.
-In this vintage, a small vineyard of ultra-low-yielding Cabernet Sauvignon, takes centre stage and is handsomely supported by fellow Bordeaux companions, Merlot, Malbec, Cabernet Franc and Petit Verdot.
+Once again, a small vineyard of ultra-low-yielding Cabernet Sauvignon, takes centre stage and is handsomely supported by fellow Bordeaux companions, Cabernet Franc, Merlot and Malbec.

 Each vineyard is carefully assessed at the end of the growing season and attentively pruned during the winter months.
 At bud burst, any shoots which develop poorly are immediately removed.
 This ensures that the remaining shoots have plenty of energy to grow sturdy, fertile flowers and facilitate uniform berry set.

 As the grapes develop only one bunch per cane is selected and the rest are dropped to the ground.
 This lowers the load on the vine, thereby removing any stress in the plant and allowing perfect flavour and tannin development.
-It also removes the need for irrigation and preserves the grape’s natural acidity.
+It also diminishes any need for irrigation and helps preserves the grape’s natural acidity.

 Once deemed to have reached optimal ripeness the grapes are hand-picked and refrigerated for 24hrs.
-The bunches are carefully destemmed and the berries individually sorted and screened to remove any green material.
+The bunches are carefully destemmed, and the berries individually sorted to remove any green material.
 The intact berries are then ferried, via conveyor belt, to open top fermenters for cold soaking.

 As the berries slowly come to room temperature, ambient yeast populations commence a spontaneous fermentation.
 This natural fermentation, by multiple wild yeast strains, is preferable, as it will ensure that the wine has complexity and character.